 Last year my dad passed away after a long battle with brain cancer.
 I miss him every single day.
 And when I had to help my mom and sister clean out his closet earlier this year, I couldn’t bear to give away all of his things.
 So I packed up some of his favorite shirts and brought them home with me.
 I didn’t know exactly what I was going to do with them, but I knew I’d think of something.
 And a few months later, in the middle of the night, I did.
-I decided to use some of my dad’s old shirts and his handwriting to make Christmas ornaments for myself and my family.
+I decided to use some of my dad’s old shirts and his handwriting to make remembrance ornaments for myself and my family.

 I didn’t think that I’d share this project on my blog, but when I saw how much these ornaments meant to my family members, I decided to post the project.
 I know there are others of you out there, just like me, who are missing loved ones every day and especially at the holidays.
 So I wanted to share my idea of how you can honor them and remember them with special DIY Memorial Ornaments that you will cherish for the rest of your life.

-- Clear glass or plastic ornaments
+- Clear glass ornaments or clear plastic ornaments

 - Fabric scissors (regular fabric shears or pinking shears)

 - Scanner or copier

 First, gather your loved one’s shirts.
 You’ll have a good cry at this point.
 I guarantee it.
 Once you’ve calmed down and wiped away your tears, cut the shirts into strips.
 I cut my dad’s shirts into strips about 1″ wide and about 4 or 5″ long.

 Next, put the strips of fabric into a clear glass or plastic ornament.
 Alternate the patterns or colors as you place them inside so that you get a good variety once the ornament is complete.